Cape Cod & The Islands

 • A holly dell containing many varieties

-• The John Folk Water garden, sculpture and fish pond
+• The John Folk Water Garden, with sculpture and fish pond

 • Seven hillside trails